Dingsel/packEncrypt/README.md

 | BDS | ⭕ |
 | BDSX | Need To Test But Probably Not |
 | LiteLoaderBDS / LeviLamina | Need To Test But Probably Not |

+## Without Regolith
+Regolith Operates In Temporary Directories.
+Depending On Your File Structure You Might Wanna Change The Paths.
+This Program Assumes That It Is Placed From A Place One Above The RP Folder So Build Your File Structure Arround That It Can Access A RP Folder Relative To Its Execution.